simon-zhou/pgsql/txn.md

 Different databases use different techniques to implement serializable isolation.
 PG uses MVCC and serialization graph cycle detection while other databases (InnoDB, SQL Server) use MVCC and lock-based serializable.
 See details [here](https://www.slideshare.net/MarkusWinand/sql-transactions-what-they-are-good-for-and-how-they-work).

+## Snapshot Isolation

+Unlike serializability, which enforces a total order of transactions, snapshot isolation only forces a partial order: sub-operations in one transaction may interleave with those from other transactions.
+The most notable phenomena allowed by snapshot isolation are write skews, which allow transactions to read overlapping state, modify disjoint sets of objects, then commit; and a read-only transaction anomaly, involving partially disjoint write sets.

+Snapshot isolation implies read committed.
+However, it does not impose any real-time constraints.

 ## References:

 [Consistency Models](https://jepsen.io/consistency), from [jepsen](https://jepsen.io/)